Eriko Kaniwa

 The minimalist landscapes in The Scenic Beauty series, including works like Sun and Moon (2018), continue this theme but through a meditative approach to space and symbolism.
 Here, Eriko Kaniwa depicts isolated elements—shrines, torii gates—floating in mist-laden vistas, devoid of human presence, yet rich in cultural resonance.
 The compositions are serene, with a nearly monochromatic palette that pulls the viewer into a contemplative space.
 These works evoke the traditional Japanese landscape aesthetic, where simplicity is honored, and the vastness of the natural world is allowed to dominate.
 The solitary shrine or gate amidst the still water and distant mountains conjures a profound silence, a solitude that is sacred rather than empty, resonating with the viewer’s own sense of awe and introspection.

-In Symmetry of Life (2022), Eriko Kaniwa’s intricate digital collage on photo rag paper marries botanical motifs with almost scientific precision, presenting organic forms in a symmetrical, almost anatomical arrangement.
+In Symmetry of Life (2022), Eriko Kaniwa’s intricate digital collage on photo rag paper marries daily motifs, such as vegetables, squid, and dead branches with almost scientific precision, presenting organic forms in a symmetrical, almost anatomical arrangement.
 This piece delves into the intersection between natural beauty and scientific order, suggesting that life, in all its messy complexity, also holds an inherent, almost divine geometry.
 By laying bare the inherent symmetry of natural forms, Eriko Kaniwa emphasizes the innate order within the chaotic, the delicate patterns within seeming randomness.
 There is a touch of surrealism here, reminiscent of scientific illustrations but imbued with a profound sense of wonder, as though the viewer were peering into the very DNA of life itself.

 Her Visionary Scape series, particularly works such as Origin of Life and Memory of Birth (2023), creates dreamlike landscapes that seem to lie at the boundary between the tangible world and an imagined, primordial one.
 In these works, towering, almost crystalline formations rise from barren, ice-like landscapes.
 These pieces speak to the mystery of genesis, as if Eriko Kaniwa has visually interpreted the birth of life itself from a realm untouched by time.
 Her use of monochromatic tones imbues these landscapes with an otherworldly quality, while the intricate detailing of the formations gives them an organic vitality.
 Here, Eriko Kaniwa echoes the notion of a transcendental space, a place where the viewer is invited to experience the awe of creation, of life emerging from apparent sterility.
 The biological fluidity of these forms, combined with their stark, icy setting, evokes both the beginning and the end, a cycle without a clear origin or destination.